d4l-data4life/d4l-sdk-ios/README.md

 ```

 In the next step, select the latest version, and then import both the `Data4LifeCrypto` and `Data4LifeSDK` libraries in your target.

-To install with [Carthage](https://github.com/Carthage/Carthage) add the following line to the Cartfile:

 ## Building